mikesamuel/attack-review-testbed/README.md

 Startup and build scripts assume that you have installed dependencies like `make`, `pg`, and `npm` on a `$PATH` that you choose.
-Attacks that install trojans into readable directories on `$PATH` are out of bounds, but attacks that caused the server to spawn another server with an attacker-controlled `$PATH` environment variable would be in bounds.
+Attacks that install Trojans into readable directories on `$PATH` are out of bounds, but attacks that caused the server to spawn another server with an attacker-controlled `$PATH` environment variable would be in bounds.